Sarah Crouch

-Sarah Crouch (born 22 August 1989) is an American long-distance runner.
-Sarah is a contender for Team USA in the marathon.
-Sarah was a thirteen-time NCAA Division II All-American in cross country and Track and field as a Western Washington Vikings and a 2011 NCAA Division II National Champion in the 10,000m.
-Crouch started running professionally with ZAP-Reebok fresh out of college.
+Sarah Crouch (22 August 1989) is an American long-distance runner who has represented Team USA in the marathon.
+During her collegiate career at Western Washington University, she was an NCAA Division II All-American thirteen times and won the 2011 NCAA Division II National Championship in the 10,000m.
+Upon graduation, she began her professional career with ZAP-Reebok.
 In one of her first races as a professional runner, she finished fifth at the U.S. 10 Mile Championships.
 In 2011, she made her marathon debut in New York and qualified for the U.S. Olympic Marathon Trials, and in 2012, she qualified for the U.S. Olympic Trials in the 10,000m.

 NCAA

 In college, Sarah Porter was a 13-time All-American for Western Washington University.
 Sarah tied an NCAA record and made a school-record 12 national appearances during her four-year career – four each in cross country, indoor track and outdoor track.